 If at all possible, plan your visit for the first weekend in February, because that’s the annual fishing festival in Puerto Gaviota, so the village will be more alive with lots of outdoor cooking, and locals prepared to take you on trails of their own making.

-If you haven’t yet read up on some of the foundations of the entire seventeen-park route, go back and check out my overview post so you can get oriented.
+If you haven’t yet read up on some of the foundations of the entire fifteen-park route, go back and check out my overview post so you can get oriented.

 CLOSEST AIRPORT HUB